 Jack MacCarron rose from his place in London’s East End to become the adopted “nephew” of a society matron.
 Little does society know that MacCarron is a false name for a boy once known among London gangs as the Artful Dodger, and that he and his “aunt” are robbing them blind every chance they get.
 When Jack encounters Olivia Brownlow in places he least expects, his curiosity is piqued.
 Why is a society girl helping a bunch of homeless orphan thieves?
 Even more intriguing, why does she remind him so much of someone he once knew?
 Jack finds himself wondering if going legit and risking it all might be worth it for love.

 Olivia Twist is an innovative reimagining of Charles Dickens’ classic tale Oliver Twist, in which Olivia was forced to live as a boy for her own safety until she was rescued from the streets.
 Now eighteen, Olivia finds herself at a crossroads: revealed secrets threaten to destroy the “proper” life she has built for her herself, while newfound feelings for an arrogant young man she shouldn’t like could derail her carefully laid plans for the future.

-The characters were great, even the side characters were amazing, which is a plus.
-Olivia, Jack, the boys were fleshed out and had character.
-Yet, the chemistry between Olivia and Jack was the strongest aspect of the story.
+The chemistry between Olivia and Jack was the strongest aspect of the story.
 I’m not just talking romantically, they have a history and they bounce off of each other nicely.
-Though the romance did make me smile.
+Though… the romance did make me smile.
 The angst, the inner conflict between the two, the swoon.
 Normally I get tired of romance after the first kiss, but that doesn’t happen here.
 I was with it the whole way through.
 Their ending definitely made me happy.